pekkanikander/Signal-Android-Kiosk-Helper/Signal-Android-Kiosk-Helper-Design.md

 ---

-## 17) Change Log
+## 18) Change Log
-- v0.1 (this doc): initial design for headless helper DPC+Launcher (API 28+), Intent contract, provisioning plan, and caregiver guide outline.
+- v0.1: initial design for headless helper DPC+Launcher (was API 28+), Intent contract, provisioning plan, and caregiver guide outline.
+- v0.1 (this doc): bumps minimum API level to 33+, add notes about DO + PO or Headless Device Owner – Affiliated design

 ---